 World War Two, 1939-1945

-John Wynford Jones, Flight Sergeant, 1062633, Royal Air Force Volunteer Reserve.
-John served in 103 Squadron, R.A.F., which was reformed in 1936 due to the growing German threat.
-They were based in France at the outbreak of war, as part of the Advanced Air Strike Force, equipped with the obsolete Fairey Battle, but were withdrawn in June 1940 when the situation in France became critical.
-After spells at RAF Abingdon and Newton, they took up permanent residence at R.A.F.
+John Wynford Marsh Jones, Flight Sergeant, 1062633, Royal Air Force Volunteer Reserve.
+John was born on 2 January 1906, the son of Esther Jones, of 11 Park Street Whitland.
+He married Mary Auld Russell Young, the daughter of Robert Young, of the Gas Works, Whitland at Dursley on 10 February 1932.
+John enlisted into the Royal Air Force Volunteer Reserve and trained as a pilot, gaining his flying certificate at Lincolnshire Aero Club on 28 August 1939.
+He was then posted to 103 Squadron, Royal Air Force, which had been reformed in 1936 due to the growing German threat.
+The squadron was based in France at the outbreak of war, as part of the Advanced Air Strike Force, equipped with the obsolete Fairey Battle, but was withdrawn in June 1940 when the situation in France became critical.
+After spells at RAF Abingdon and Newton, the squadron took up permanent residence at R.A.F.
 Elsham Wolds in July 1941, as part of 1 Group, Bomber Command.
-By now they had been re-equipped with the Vickers Wellington, and were taking part in the 1,000 bomber raids on Nazi Germany.
-In July 1942 they were equipped with the Halifax, but they proved to be not up to the job, and after heavy losses the squadron converted to Lancasters three months later.
-They squadron now took part on bombing missions over the industrial Ruhr Valley, and on 22 June, 1943 took off as part of a 557 aircraft raid on Mulheim.
-The town was almost completely destroyed, but John and his Lancaster must have been shot down on the return flight, as John was killed the following morning on 23 June, 1943.
-He is remembered on the Runnymede Memorial, Surrey.
+By now it had been re-equipped with the Vickers Wellington, and was taking part in the 1,000 bomber raids on Nazi Germany.
+In July 1942 the squadron was re-equipped with the Handley Page Halifax, but they proved to be not up to the job, and after heavy losses the squadron converted to Avro Lancasters three months later.
+The squadron now took part on bombing missions over the industrial Ruhr Valley.
+On the night of 22 June 1943 John took off from RAF Elsham Wolds aboard an Avro Lancaster I, Serial ED773, as part of a 557 aircraft raid on Mulheim.
+The town was almost completely destroyed, but John’s Lancaster was shot down and crashed near the church of Téteghem, Nord, Hauts-de-France on the return journey the following morning, 23 June 1943, killing all her crew of eight men.
+The remains of John’s seven fellow crewmen were recovered from the wreckage and buried in Dunkirk Tow Cemetery, but the 37-year-old John has no known grave so is commemorated on the Runnymede Memorial, Surrey.
+John is commemorated on both Memorials at Whitland and is also commemorated on the Scunthorpe War Memorial.